Updated on January 22nd, 2021

 This guide covers the HardiePlank vs. LP SmartSide comparison from all angles that matter to a homeowner – Looks, durability, cost of materials and installation, and more.
 We’ll uncover the differences between the two to help you decide which one fits your project requirements better.

-Expect to pay about $10.00 per square foot to install LP SmartSide siding.
-For HardiePlank siding, your costs will about $11.00 per square foot installed.
+Expect to pay between $8.50 and $14.00 per square foot to install LP SmartSide siding.
+For HardiePlank siding, your costs will between $9.00 and $14.50 per square foot installed.

 Note: LP’s SmartSide relative cost advantage is due to slightly lower material and installation costs thanks to its lighter weight.